74th session of UNGA: Narendra Modi, Imran Khan faceoff

 Modi is likely to highlight his government's key initiatives towards poverty alleviation, affordable healthcare and steps taken to combat terrorism and climate change.

-According to experts Modi's much-awaited speech is likely to focus on establishing India's aspiration at the global level apart from talking tough on terrorism emanating from Pakistan.
+According to experts, Modi's much-awaited speech is likely to focus on establishing India's aspiration at the global level apart from talking tough on terrorism emanating from Pakistan.

 The Prime Minister's speech at UNGA comes at a time when India is ready to play a larger role on the world stage.
 India has made significant improvements in almost all international rankings and indices.